wmglab-duke/ascent/docs/source/Running_ASCENT/Info.md

     a single value, not a spectrum, defined in ***Model*** as “frequency”) and temperature (using a Q10 adjustment, defined in
-    ***Model*** as “temperature”) based on measurements of frog sciatic perineurium needrefhere.
+    ***Model*** as “temperature”) based on measurements of frog sciatic perineurium {cite}`Pelot2018,Weerasuriya1984`.
 The equation is defined in `src/core/Waveform.py` in the `rho_weerasuriya()` method.

   - “MANUAL”: Conductivity value assigned to the perineurium is as